jadebono/DLT5141/html/html_exercises.md

 ## `Question 12 - Create a div`

-Under the `<header>` element, create a `<div>` element.
+At the top of the `<main>` element, create a `<div>` element.
 Give it a class name of "grid-container".
 In the div, nest a `<section>` element with a class name of "ingredients". "grid-containter" is the parent container of your grid, while "ingredient" is its first child element, the first cell in the two-celled row that our table will consist of.

 Solution: